 Utilizing Fitness to Aid Function

 My fitness journey has spanned over 17 years.
-In my younger years I was enamored with the upbeat music and moves of the "Aerobics" era, and would wake up at the crack of dawn to watch dance cardio videos before school.
-Later in life I began to pursue competitive sports and found that my goal had shifted from just getting in movement, to fine tuning a body capable of athletic feats.
+As a child, I was enamored with the upbeat music and moves of the "Aerobics" era, and would wake up at the crack of dawn to watch dance cardio videos before school.
+As a young adult, I played competitive sports and found that my goal had shifted from just getting in movement, to fine tuning a body capable of athletic feats.
+As an adult, I found that my physical and mental health were heavily dependent on proper nutrition and adhering to a training schedule.
 My personal training journey began entirely self-motivated and self-taught.
-I wanted to make sure that I wasn't blindly following exercises just for the sake of doing them.
+It was a way for me to heal in a holistic way.
 The method needed to serve a purpose that directly propelled me closer towards my wellness goals.
 In that regard, I coach my clients with the same mindset.

 I am a Certified Personal Trainer with the National Academy of Sports Medicine, as well as a Certified Weight Loss Specialist.
 I hold a certification as a Pain Free Performance Specialist as well.
 I emphasize a well rounded program that includes work focused on resistance training, cardiorespiratory conditioning, balance, and flexibility work.
 I believe we are only as strong as the sum of the tools we utilize to build resilience.
 I provide my clients with a fitness wheelhouse that allows them a better day to day living experience.

 Aside from my coaching career, I am an active amateur boxer.
 I am the 2023 Metropolitan New York State Champion, as well as the 2023 New York Boxing Tournament Champion.
 I love the sport of boxing and enjoy sharing that experience with clients!